ulopeznovoa/ulopeznovoa.github.io/index.md

 My main research area is parallel and distributed computing.
 I have worked developing software for High Performance Computing and Big Data environments, and assessing the performance of such systems.

-Some recent works are:
-- ENERGIA
-- CON PABLO
+Some recent of my recent works have studied the energy consumption of different Intel multi-core CPUs ([WHPBDC 2019](https://ieeexplore.ieee.org/abstract/document/9060093/)) and the scalability of a Large-Eddy Simulation Code in a multiple node compute cluster ([C&F 2019](https://www.sciencedirect.com/science/article/pii/S0045793018307424)).

-A list of my publications is available at my [Google Scholar](https://scholar.google.es/citations?user=Z8HTo5MAAAAJ) and [DBLP](https://dblp.org/pers/l/Lopez=Novoa:Unai.html) profiles.
+A list of publications is available in [Google Scholar](https://scholar.google.es/citations?user=Z8HTo5MAAAAJ) and [DBLP](https://dblp.org/pers/l/Lopez=Novoa:Unai.html).

 ### Teaching

-I joined the faculty of the School of Engineering in September 2019 and since then I have taught:
+I joined the faculty of the School of Engineering in September 2019, where I teach:

 - _FI_, 1st year undergraduate, BSc in Electrical Engineering (Sillabus in Basque/Spanish).
 - _Advanced Software Development_, 4th year undergraduate, BSc in Computer Science and IT (Sillabus in Basque/[Spanish](https://www.ehu.eus/es/grado-ingenieria-informatica-de-gestion-y-sistemas-de-informacion-bizkaia/creditos-y-asignaturas-por-curso?p_redirect=consultaAsignatura&p_cod_proceso=egr&p_anyo_acad=20190&p_ciclo=X&p_curso=4&p_cod_asignatura=27712)).